unexist/blog/_drafts/domain-storytelling.md

 ### When is long too long?

 The length of a specification is also a difficult topic.
-It should include everything that is required to understand
+In agile, stories are just a reminder for people who had a discussion about a particular feature, so it is perfectly fine when the stories just include the gist of it.
+Upfront, more explanation is required and sometimes leads to whole screens of prosa.

 ## Domain Storytelling